Look after yourself

 Eating fresh ingredients and lots of fruit is really important.
 The NHS recommends that you eat at least five portions of fruit or vegetables per day to lower the risk of health and wellbeing problems.
 When you're busy and tired it can be tempting just to grab another pizza or ready meal, but cooking from scratch can be therapeutic as well as being healthier.

 It might sound simple, but sitting quietly for 10 minutes a day can really help with stress levels.
 If you've never tried meditation before, it's worth a go.
 Good breathing techniques can put you in a more relaxed state as they send oxygen surging through your bloodstream, helping to calm you down and beat stress.
-The Student Counselling Centre runs free meditation workshops in the University Union.
+You can download meditation files to support relaxation, meditation and mindfulness.